 Procyclical margining changes are mitigated through features such as averaging the largest losses, the application of counter-cyclicality buffer and the use of long-term margin floor.
-For example, the risk of overly procyclical margining in the CDSClear model is mitigated through features such as the averaging of the largest simulated losses; the use of a relatively long look-back period; the use of exponentially weighted moving average volatility scaling; and the use of a percentile long-term quartile margin floor.
+For example, the risk of overly procyclical margining in the CDSClear model is mitigated through features such as the averaging of the largest simulated losses; the use of a relatively long look-back period and the use of exponentially weighted moving average volatility scaling.
+The procyclicality is assessed through a yearly review, notified in Risk Committees.